coralproject/coralproject-site-2016/_products/2talk.md

 **What makes Talk different?**

-Everything in Talk is based on rigorous user testing and our ongoing research into healthy online communities.
-[Read our goals for Talk.](https://blog.coralproject.net/our-goals-for-talk/)
+Everything in Talk is based on [our ongoing research](https://coralproject.net/research.html) into healthy online communities.
+It's based on [a clear vision to improve engagement online.(https://blog.coralproject.net/our-goals-for-talk/)

 Just as with our other tool [Ask](https://coralproject.net/products/ask.html), Talk is open source, decentralized, and free to use.